 As someone who was born, raised and lives in Canada, I’m very proud of my country.
 Canada is a vast beauty with countless stunning scenes from coast to coast to coast (Atlantic, Pacific, and Arctic Oceans!).
 Our country celebrates diversity and multiculturalism, with the freedom to live and be exactly who you are.
 While I love travelling all over the world, I’m always delighted to return to such a wonderful and inspiring place.

 It’s a place where people come together.
 It’s a country of support.
-We’re peace keepers and we’re world leaders.
-We’re inclusive, understanding and welcoming – unless it’s the hockey gold medal game in the Olympics.
+We’re peacekeepers and we’re world leaders.
+What does being Canadian mean?
+It means being inclusive, understanding and welcoming… unless it’s the hockey gold medal game in the Olympics.
 Then we know we’re not perfect (among other times), and when we aren’t we apologize for it.
 We try to right our wrongs.
 We try to make the world a better place.
-Canada have a vast array of culture from the Atlantic to the Pacific to the Arctic Oceans, and even more land in between.
+Canada have a vast array of culture from the Atlantic to the Pacific to the Arctic Oceans and even more land in between.
 We’re protectors of not just people but nature.
 It’s a land of forests, flatlands, mountains, waterfalls, and more.
 Canada is a treasure trove of adventure, just check out my Canada 150 list!
 And above all, Canada is my home and native land.
 I’m proud to wear the maple leaf – a symbol of the true north strong and free.

 Pin this to your Pinterest board for later!